postsharp/Metalama.Documentation/content/conceptual/deployment/installing.md

 ## What's Next?

 You are now ready for real meta-programming.
-Go to <xref:getting-started> to see the next steps.
+Go to <xref:quickstart> to see the next steps.